smangalik/predator-detection/README.md

 Goal:
 Online Predator Detection using CoreNLP -
-Noting out the wordnet similarities to "control"
+Visualizing similarities to the word "control"

 Sub-Goals:
-Identify the “senses” for "control" using wordnet, measure the similarity of every word with that sense of control (noun or verb), find trends in the data clustering
+Manually set the senses for the word "control", create csv files from this metric and display them with d3, find trends in the data